 The police officers also experienced women who were drunk being violent towards them to protect their boyfriends.
 On one of these occasions the police officer responded to a call regarding two males fighting and while he was asking one of the men questions the girlfriend attacked him: The girlfriend comes in apparently to protect the boyfriend and starts, like, punched me in the throat and punched my colleague in the face (POM4).
 Similarly, POM11 (who has been assaulted by women when trying to arrest men) said the female will suddenly decide her boyfriend isn't going to get arrested and suddenly you’ve got this clawing banshee jumping on your back!
 POM28 experienced a young woman hitting him with a handbag and kicking him to get him to let go of her boyfriend who was being arrested.

 It is clear there are several different scenarios where young women have been violent toward police officers.
-This is an important finding because ultimately the young women can be for any assault on a police officer, even if the initial police presence was for a separate offence.
-Hostility towards police officers has been shown to be an important factor in arrest decision making (Klinger, 1994 and it is argued by Visher (1983) that hostility from women is deemed even more unacceptable:
+This is an important finding because ultimately the young women can be arrested for any assault on a police officer, even if the initial police presence was for a separate offence.
+Hostility towards police officers has been shown to be an important factor in arrest decision making (Klinger, 1994) and it is argued by Visher (1983) that hostility from women is deemed even more unacceptable:

 Indeed any chivalrous attitudes that may benefit female suspects during arrest decisions are nullified in encounters with antagonistic women.
 [H]ostile female offenders clearly violate appropriate sex-role behaviour, and police officers respond by arresting them.
 (Visher, 1983: 18)

 Horn and Hollin (1997) propose that female offenders may be perceived by police officers as more trustworthy than male offenders on the basis of gender stereotypes, whereas this current research suggests otherwise.
 Young women are viewed as less trustworthy on the basis of lack of co-operation and this perception dismisses that chivalry exits for violent behaviour.
 Therefore, it is plausible that women are viewed as doubly deviant on the basis that they are not co-operating with the police officers and they are displaying defiance of their gender role by using violence.
+The hostility displayed by young women could go some way to explaining factors associated with arresting young women (Loucks et al., 2006; McIvor and Burman, 2011) given that the police officers have no option but to arrest if they are on the receiving end of violence.

 Responding to “Uncontrollable” Women